Empirical Bayes Matrix Factorization

-We have implemented these methods in software, \flash{} (Factors and Loadings by Adaptive SHrinkage).
+The final contribution is that we provide an R software package, \flash{} (Factors and Loadings by Adaptive SHrinkage), implementing our flexible EBMF framework.
 We demonstrate the utility of these methods through both numerical comparisons with competing methods and through a scientific application: analysis of data from the GTEx (Genotype Tissue Expression) project on genetic associations across 44 human tissues.
 In numerical comparisons \flash{} often provides more accurate inferences than other methods, while remaining computationally tractable for moderate-sized matrices (millions of entries).
 In the GTEx data, \flash{} highlight both effects that are shared across many tissues (``dense" factors) and effects that are specific to a small number of tissues (``sparse" factors).
 These sparse factors often highlight similarities between tissues that are known to be biologically related, providing external support for the reliability of the results.